Staying Mentally Healthy Together

 Tianna Christine is a yoga instructor and co-owner of Melanin Queen Creative, a company that is committed to uplifting women, especially women of color, through creative products that foster self-awareness, sisterhood, and personal growth.

-For more resources, check out the following:
+For more inspiration, check out the following resources:

 Balanced Black Girl Podcast